AusClimateService/npcp/reports/phase1/phase1_report.md

 The Bureau of Meteorology has also written a Python implementation of the method that is openly available on [GitHub](https://github.com/AusClimateService/QME).

-There are a number of decisions to make when implementing the QDM method:
+There are a number of decisions to make when implementing the QDC method:
 - _Time grouping_:
   Similar to ECDFm, it is common to apply the QME method to individual seasons or months separately.
   Monthly time grouping was used for this NPCP intercomparsion.